-2.10 Redstone is a group of 16 red brick semi-detached well-spaced dwelling pairs set around a grassed semi-circle that fronts the public highway.
-The dwellings here were built post war as council houses, but some are now in private ownership.
+2.10 Redstone is a group of 16 red brick semi-detached well-spaced dwellings set around a grassed semi-circle that fronts the public highway.
+The dwellings here were built post war as council houses, but most are now in private ownership.